 Ian Bailey, an English journalist who had moved to west Co Cork in 1991 and later met, and moved in with, Jules Thomas, a Welsh-born artist, soon became a suspect.
 Bailey was arrested and questioned, and in September 1997 a file was sent to the director of public prosecutions, who directed that no charges be brought.
 Bailey has always denied any involvement in the killing, and he has claimed that the Garda tried to frame him.

-The story of the investigation starts in 1991 when Bailey moves to west Cork.
+The story starts in 1991 when Bailey moves to west Cork.

 1991 to 1999